Poland detects object in its airspace that flew from Belarus, likely an observation balloon

 The development reported Saturday follows two other known incursions into Poland's airspace since Russia launched its full-scale invasion of Ukraine, which lies on Poland's eastern border.

-In November, two Polish men were killed when a missile landed in eastern Poland, the result of Ukrainian air forces trying to repel a large-scale attack by Russia.
+In November, two Polish men were killed when a missile landed in eastern Poland.
+Western officials said they believed a Ukrainian air defense missile went astray as Ukrainian air forces tried to repel a large-scale attack by Russia.

-Polish military and political officials are also facing questions about another object that landed on Polish territory in December, but which was only found in April.
+Polish military and political officials are also facing questions about another object that landed on Polish territory in December, but which was only discovered in April by chance by a member of the public who was riding her horse in a forest.

+The issue is raising questions about the authorities' handling of its air defenses amid new risks created by the war in Ukraine.

+President Andrzej Duda and Prime Minister Mateusz Morawiecki were only informed of the December airspace incursion in late April.